Skip to main content

 $context

-The accumulated context built up by export statements.
+The current workflow context, written by export calls.
+Each export replaces $context unless you explicitly merge into it.
 Use it to carry structured data forward without polluting $data.

 - step1: